ueberdosis/tiptap/docs/api/node-position.md

 // as a ResolvedPos
 const { $anchor } = editor.state.selection

-// Now lets create a NodePosition out of it const nodePosition = new NodePosition(nodePosition)
+// now lets create a NodePosition out of it const nodePosition = new NodePosition(nodePosition)

-// Lets find the closest parent list const parentList = nodePosition.getParentByType(['bulletList', 'orderedList'])
+// lets find the closest parent list const parentList = nodePosition.getParentByType(['bulletList', 'orderedList'])

 if (!parentList) {
   return null
 }

-// Lets find the next node after the parent list const nextNode = parentList.after
+// lets find the next node after the parent list const nextNode = parentList.after
 ```